graviton-browser/graviton-browser/website/source/introduction.rst

 factory floor applications, smaller offices, and so on. mDNS/Bonjour names look like this "foobar.local" where the name is chosen by the app itself.

-For larger networks ordinary domain names can be used to identify and start apps.
+For larger networks, Graviton supports a variety of "well known" (i.e. hard coded) domain names that may be pointed at internal Maven repositories.
+By linking continuous integration systems to an internal Artifactory or Nexus deployment, code will be automatically pushed direct from source repositories through to the desktops in a smooth and silent manner.

 A server may present a self signed certificate if it was reached via mDNS.
 This certificate is then remembered and may not change in future without generating a giant red scary warning page.
 This is different to how web browsers use SSL and is intended to make life easier for internal app developers and embedded devices that struggle to obtain a web PKI certificate today.

-Given a domain name a "well known" URL is constructed and then fed to an HTTP library to initiate module fetch.

-In future the DAT protocol may be interesting as an additional protocol, if consumer use cases turn out to be more popular than hoped for.
+In future the peer to peer DAT protocol may be interesting as an additional protocol, if consumer use cases turn out to be more popular than hoped for.

-**Module repository storage.** A Maven repository format is probably sufficient.
-Whilst not designed for app streaming and with improvable efficiency, it is probably not required given the general bloat of the modern web, and a better repository format can be left out of scope.

-An ideal module system would hard-code the SHA checksums of the dependent modules.
-This would allow global deduplication in the HTTP cache, independent of origin, meaning widely used frameworks would impose essentially no overhead and avoiding the problem web apps have of triggering requests to dozens of servers and CDNs whose only real purpose is to provide a widely agreed name for the same resource that isn't the app origin.
-Jigsaw embeds checksums of the modules a module was compiled against, but I'm not sure it's a secure hash.

 **Online update of Graviton itself.** Enterprises are getting more accepting of what they sometimes call "evergreen" software i.e. software that silently updates itself outside of IT control.
-Graviton by default reuses the Google Chrome auto-update engines, Omaha on Windows and the equivalent on macOS.
-Therefore, users are never aware of the update process of the browser itself.
+Graviton implements the same techniques as Google Chrome does to keep itself and the underlying JRE fresh.

 The browser-style UI design and silent auto update implies that apps may be exposed to breaking changes in the Java platform as it evolves.
 Is this a critical problem?
 Perhaps.
 With a "pause" feature as outlined above for app updates,